 Click here for regular office hours and appointments times.

 The value of the NVC Promise depends on the number of units enrolled.
 The NVC

-Promise will cover the designated fees for full-time enrollment during the Fall, Spring, and Summer semesters of the student's first year in College after high school graduation.
+Promise will pay covered fees for each semester the student is enrolled full-time during their first year in College after high school graduation.
 See Table 1 for an example of covered costs.

 No, not at this time.